openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 Option 3 - Take a walk, and as soon as you are out of range of your wifi, you should see that a device is connected to your personal network.
 Shortly after that you will see things update on nightscout.

-This has been tested with a Samsung Galaxy S7, and a iPhone 6s and has proven reliable.
-But further testing is needed.
+This has been tested with a Samsung Galaxy S7, and a iPhone 6s and has proven reliable for some people - but not all.
+Further testing is needed.
 So let it be known if you are able to get this to work or if you have problems.